nlenno1/find-my-meal-ms2/README.md

 About Modal
 - A brief introduction and instructions on how to use this service
-- Accordion section to allow users to find more information quickly about specific topics (when accordian expands past the bottom of the screen, scroll bar is added to modal for better UX)
+- Accordion section to allow users to find more information quickly about specific topics (when Accordion expands past the bottom of the screen, scroll bar is added to modal for better UX)
 - Close buttons to close modal

 ## Features for future releases

 - Email recipe link to the user using EmailJS API
-- Add calender event using Google Calender API with a link to the recipe to arrange to use that recipe on a specific date and time
+- Add calendar event using Google Calender API with a link to the recipe to arrange to use that recipe on a specific date and time
 - Links to supermarkets to display and compare live ingredients prices and assist in the online purchasing of the ingredients
 - Automatically generated shopping lists made up of the items you are missing from "My Supplies"
 - Arrange results by different qualifiers (eg. name, ingredients needed etc)
 - Change the amount of results presented after search
-- Add custom pagenation for the search results
+- Add custom pagination for the search results

 # Bugs and Issues